 Here’s some popular and general tips to kick things off with:

-There are two main ways you can start your T-shirt business on: print-on-demand platforms, and your own online commerce store.
+There are two main places you can start your T-shirt business on: print-on-demand platforms, and your own online commerce store.

-As in which type of designs, it really depends on your research and personal choice.
-There are as many strategies are merchers out there; some go for niches they know a lot about, while others rely exclusively on Merch tools that provide them with data from top-selling t-shirt designs.
+It really depends on your research and personal choice.
+There are as many strategies as there are Merchers out there; some go for niches they know a lot about, while others rely exclusively on Merch tools that provide them with data from top-selling t-shirt designs.

 The success of your products depends on their design as well as on how they are listed; use keywords relevant to your audiences as well as terms specific to a special time of the year, like Easter, Christmas or Mother’s Day.